SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/EDA/altera/quartus_flow.rst

 For a single rtl file
 ---------------------

-The object ``spinal.lib.eda.altera.QuartusFlow`` can automatically report the area and maximum frequence of a single rtl file.
+The object ``spinal.lib.eda.altera.QuartusFlow`` can automatically report the used area and maximum frequency of a single rtl file.

 Example
 ^^^^^^^